-- A company that has business transaction with another company - (2) A public company which, directly or indirectly, holds more than 50 percent of the voting shares - (3) A company that, directly or indirectly, holds more than 50 percent of the voting shares in the public company - $(4) \quad A \ public \ company \ which, directly \ or \ indirectly, \ holds \ 90\% \ or \ more \ of \ the \ voting \ shares.$ - (5) A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project. - (6) A company wherein all its capital contributing shareholders can make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - (7) Companies within the same industry that provide joint and several security among themselves for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act.
+A company that has business transaction with another company.

+(2) A public company which, directly or indirectly, holds more than 50 percent of the voting shares.

+(3) A company that, directly or indirectly, holds more than 50 percent of the voting shares in the public company

+(4) A public company which, directly or indirectly, holds 90% or more of the voting shares.

+(5) A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project.
+(6) A company wherein all its capital contributing shareholders can make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages.

+A company wherein all its capital contributing shareholders can make endorsements' guarantees for their jointly invested company in proportion to their shareholding percentages.

-Note 2: According to Namchow Co.'s guarantee and endorsement policies, the total guarantee and endorsement not exceed 100% of Namchow Co.'s net worth, while the total guarantees and endorsements for an individual party not exceed 100% of Namchow Co.'s net worth. - Note 3: According to Lucky Co.'s guarantee and endorsement policies, the total guarantee and endorsement not exceed 100% of Lucky Co.'s net worth, while the total guarantees and endorsements for an individual party not exceed 100% of Namehow Co.'s net worth. - (iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures):
+(7) Companies within the same industry that provide joint and several security among themselves for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act.
+Note 2: According to Namchow Co.'s guarantee and endorsement policies, the total guarantee and endorsement not exceed 100% of Namchow Co.'s net worth, while the total guarantees and endorsements for an individual party not exceed 100% of Namchow Co.'s net worth.

+(iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures):

-Unit: thous and dollars Nature and name Relationship with Name of holder of security the security issuer Account name Number of shares Book value Holding percentage Market value Remarks The Company Stock: Capital Co., Ltd. - Financial assets at fair value through comprehensive income - non-current 1,185 16,062 0.05 % 16,062 Lucky Co., Ltd. Stock: The Company The Company Financial assets at fair value through comprehensive income - non-current 46,041 2,163,939 15.65 % 2,163,939 Note 1 Lucky Co., Ltd. Stock: Capital Co., Ltd. Financial assets at fair value through comprehensive income - non-current 277 3,760 0.01 % 3,760 Guangzhou Namchow Co.
-Stretched deposits: Cathay United Bank Structared deposits - Financial assets at fair value through profit or loss- current - 227,426 - % 227,426
+Nature and name Relationship with Ending balance Unit: thous and donars Name of holder of security the security issuer Account name Number of shares Holding percentage Market value Remarks The Company Stock: Capital Co., Ltd. Financial assets at fair value through comprehensive income - non-current 1,185 20,092 0.05 % 20,092 Stock: The Company The Company Financial assets at fair value through comprehensive income - non-current 46,041 2,311,271 15.65 % 2,311,271 Note 1 Lucky Co., Ltd. Stock: Capital Co., Ltd. Financial assets at fair value through comprehensive income - non-current 277 4,703 0.01 % 4,703